Should You Do a Cash Out Refinance to Buy a Second Home?

 Owning real estate is a solid stepping stone to the American dream.
 And once your family is settled, you may be looking at a second home purchase as an investment, rental property, vacation home-away-from-home, or part of your retirement plan.

+If this sounds like you, you might find yourself wondering how to afford a second home.
 If you own a home with significant equity and have a solid financial plan, one way to meet this goal is a cash out refinance to buy second home.

 But there are risks involved in using a refinance to fund that new property, and it’s not a funding method that’s ideal for everyone.
 In this guide, we’ll go over the benefits and downsides of refinancing so you can figure out if it’s the right solution or if a home equity loan alternative might be better.

 Before you start real estate shopping, it’s essential to understand the purpose and terms of a cash out refinance and learn how to identify it.

 With a cash out refinance (sometimes referred to as ‘cash out refi’), you replace your original mortgage loan with a new, larger loan (hopefully with a lower interest rate).
 The extra money is given back to you in the form of cash that you can use on whatever you want.
 People often use a cash out refinance for home improvements, debt consolidation, or to buy a second home.